 Based on the Canadian maximum penalty, the CBSA officer or IRCC applies the appropriate tier of inadmissibility and determines what pathways are available.

-Important: The actual sentence received for the foreign offence (e.g., a $500 fine, 30 days, probation) does not determine the Canadian equivalency tier.
-Only the maximum penaltyof the Canadian equivalent offence matters.
-A US misdemeanor DUI that resulted in a $300 fine still maps to serious criminality in Canada because the Canadian equivalent carries a 10-year maximum.
+Important: Important: The actual sentence received for the foreign offence (e.g., a $500 fine, 30 days, probation) does not determine the Canadian equivalency tier.
+Only the maximum penalty of the Canadian equivalent offence matters.
+For example, a US misdemeanor DUI that resulted in only a $300 fine can still map to serious criminality in Canada, because the impaired-operation equivalent under Criminal Code s.320.14 generally carries a 10-year maximum (s.320.19) for offences on or after December 18, 2018; how that framework applies to older convictions is legally unsettled.
+The classification depends on the equivalency analysis, and an officer decides on the facts.

 The Maximum Sentence Rule:

-For the purposes of IRPA s.36 equivalency, hybrid offences are treated as indictable offences.
-This means the maximum penalty on indictment is used — not the lower summary conviction maximum.
+The Maximum Sentence Rule: For the purposes of IRPA s.36 equivalency, hybrid offences are treated as indictable offences.
+This means the maximum penalty on indictment is used, not the lower summary conviction maximum.
 Even if the foreign equivalent offence would have proceeded summarily in Canada, the maximum indictment penalty controls the inadmissibility tier assessment.

-Whether your specific offence falls under s.36(1) serious criminality or s.36(2) criminality depends on the equivalency analysis.
-The Admissibility Report provides this analysis for your specific charge.
+Whether your offence falls under s.36(1) serious criminality or s.36(2) criminality depends on the equivalency analysis.
+The Admissibility Breakdown provides this analysis for your charge.

 Canadian criminal law has three categories of offences:

-Key insight: A single minor foreign conviction that maps to a Canadian summary-only offence (rare) may not create inadmissibility at all — IRPA s.36(2)(b) requires the foreign offence to map to an indictable offence OR requires two or more summary conviction offences.
+Key insight: Key insight: A single minor foreign conviction that maps to a Canadian summary-only offence (rare) may not create inadmissibility at all: IRPA s.36(2)(b) requires the foreign offence to map to an indictable offence OR requires two or more summary conviction offences.
 This is a nuanced point that requires careful legal analysis of the specific charges.

 The Multiple Offences Rule